 You’ll need just 7 ingredients:

 - Butter: .
 I prefer to use unsalted butter, but if you only have salted butter handy, you can use it.
-In this case, skip the salt called in the recipe.
+In this case, skip the salt called for in the recipe.

 - Sugar: Regular white sugar, also known as caster sugar.